be-green/sec-filings/readme.md

 ## Structure

-The current layout puts most of the emphasis in the src/ folder, which contains scripts for the build process, helpers for text and table format parsing, and attempts to implement a set of different algorithms.
+### Scripts

+/build - This contains information used by the build process.
+The parse-crawler and build-crawler-dataset is finished, but parse-filing is still working through a few unit tests to make sure I'm getting the desired behavior.

+/helpers - These are helper functions for the parsers, that help to work with text, ensure consistent column formats, identify striped vs. regular table structures, etc.

+/parsers - These are functions specifically for parsing tables from filings.
+The html filings are parsed by functions in the html-parsers.R file, while the text filings are parsed by test-parsers.R.
+SEC header info is parsed by header-parsers.R, and general-parsers.R contains functions that generalize these calls so the end user doesn't have to specify (e.g. functions that guess text or html, etc.).

 The build process creates a data folder with the structure

 ```
 _data